Princeton-LSI-ResearchComputing/funsim/CONTRIBUTING.md

 # Contributing to the NeuroSimulator project

-This document described the basics of how to set up the NeuroSimulator Project Repo in order to start developing/contributing.
+This document described the basics of how to set up the NeuroSimulator Project repository in order to start developing/contributing.

 ## Getting Started